 Whole carcasses of all deer, including fawns, taken within a CWD management zone must remain within the zone until a “not detected” test is confirmed.
 Those taken in the CWD control zone must remain in either the control zone or the southeast CWD management zone.

-B. Submit a mandatory sample for CWD testing
+B. Submit a voluntary sample for CWD testing

-- If deer was hit between Sept.
-14, 2019, and Dec.
-31, 2019: Bring the head to any sampling location inside the CWD zones.
+- If the deer was hit between Nov.
+4-6, 2023: Bring the head to any sampling location inside the CWD zones.
 At the sampling location, fill the provided red tag out completely, and make sure to write down that this is a vehicle killed deer and write the ICR number from your issued permit.
 This will allow you to search for your individual test result.

-Sampling station location information can be found on this interactive map, on page 66 and 67 of the 2019 hunting regulations booklet, or on the following webpages:
+Sampling station location information can be found on this interactive map, on pages 79-85 of the hunting regulations booklet or on the CWD management zone web page.

-- If the deer was hit between Jan.
-1, 2020 and Sept.
-13, 2020: Visit a local DNR Wildlife office to get the deer sampled.
+- If the deer was hit any other time of the year: Make an appointment with a local DNR Wildlife office to get the deer sampled.
 These offices can be found on the DNR's office locator webpage.
 Please call the office ahead of time to make an appointment to ensure a DNR staff member is available to help.